Backpacking Around The World Alone For 6 Months In 2004

 That was a very useful interview experience where I had to communicate why I wanted to work for the company – why not continue pursuing a university degree and what my interests in banking were given I was clearly a creative student.

-It seems communication has been something that has always been a strong suit of mine and I managed to answer all of these questions successfully.
+It seems communication has always been a strong suit of mine, and I managed to answer all of these questions successfully.

-And so this is how my journey to backpacking would begin.
+And so this is how my backpacking journey would begin.

 Fortunately, Natwest Bank and the Odeon were an 8-minute walk away from each other, so I could feasibly work both jobs – and boy was I up for the challenge.